codeispoetry/sharepicgenerator/README.md

  1. Bring up the project with
  ``docker-compose up -d``

- 1. Run ```make compile``` to compile css an js.
+ 1. Run ```make compile``` to compile css and js.
 (Do this after very branch-checkout, or invoke file-watcher by editing a sass- or js-file)

 There is also a Makefile.
 You can use ``make up`` and ``make install``.